 Medical Sonography (Ultrasonography) - is an ultrasound-based diagnostic medical imaging technique used to visualize muscles, tendons, and many internal organs, their size, structure and any pathological lesions with real time.
 Ultrasound scans are performed by medical health care professionals called sonographers.
 Ultrasound has been used to image the human body for at least 50 years.
 It is one of the most widely used diagnostic tools in modern medicine.

-(Echocardiogram) Adults and Pediatrics - Just a Heart Beat away.
+(Echocardiogram) Adults and Pediatrics - Just a Heartbeat away.
 Echocardiography is the main tool for heart abnormality detection.
-GE Ultrasound uses 2D and 3D imaging and quantification tools to help doctors answer the major questions related to heart in adults and pediatrics.
+GE Ultrasound uses 2D imaging and quantification tools to help doctors answer the major questions related to heart in adults and pediatrics.

 Vascular Ultrasound - Don't let anything block your way, Vascular ultrasound is the general term for a non-invasive painless test that uses high-frequency sound waves to image blood vessels including arteries and veins.